n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.gsuiteadmin.md

 # G Suite Admin

-[G Suite Admin](https://developers.google.com/admin-sdk){:target="_blank" .external-link} node allows you to automate work in the G Suite Admin platform and integrate G Suite Admin with other applications. n8n has built-in support for a wide range of G Suite Admin features, which includes basic operations like creating, updating, deleting, and getting users, and groups.
+G Suite Admin node allows you to automate work in the G Suite Admin platform and integrate G Suite Admin with other applications. n8n has built-in support for a wide range of G Suite Admin features, which includes basic operations like creating, updating, deleting, and getting users, and groups.

 On this page, you'll find a list of operations the G Suite Admin node supports and links to more resources.